Countries cannot be ‘dragooned’ into coalition of the willing, says McFadden

 Defence Secretary John Healey is also expected to join discussions with his own counterparts.

-It comes after the White House suspended military aid and intelligence sharing with Kyiv in the wake of the confrontation between Donald Trump and Volodymyr Zelensky at the end of February.
+It comes after the White House suspended military aid and intelligence sharing with Kyiv in the wake of the confrontation between Mr Trump and Mr Zelensky at the end of February.

 Asked whether it was “wrong”, Mr McFadden told Sky News’ Sunday Morning with Trevor Phillips: “Well, it’s their decision.
 It’s not something that we’ve done.